 Try these helpful tips:

-- Make the distinction between empathy and sympathy.
-Though these words are often used interchangeably they mean different things.
-Sympathy is feeling compassion for another and empathy is putting yourself in the others situation and feeling their feelings.
-A toxic person may count on your empathy and manipulate you to try and take part in their feelings.
+- Show empathy to a point.
+It is wonderful to show compassion and try to understand how another feels.
+However, a toxic person may count on your empathy and manipulate you to try and take part in their feelings.
 As a result, you may find yourself consumed with negative feelings and lost in the problem as if it was your own.

 - Watch your people pleasing skills.
-It can be rewarding to please someone else but a toxic person may never feel pleased and as a result you find yourself in a habitual cycle of doing more and more to try to earn someone’s approval that is not looking to give it to you.
+It can be rewarding to please someone else but a toxic person may never feel pleased and as a result you find yourself in a habitual cycle of doing more and more to try to earn someone’s approval that is not interested in giving it to you.

 - If you avoid confrontation, a toxic person may use this to their favor.
-If you tend to do anything to not deal with the discomfort from conflict you may find yourself struggling with a toxic person.
-Some toxic people not only feel comfortable in conflict but actually invite drama, and chaos to the relationship.
-If you are someone that will not address the person behind this behavior then it may go on indefinitely.
+If you tend to avoid confronting a person, you may find yourself struggling with a toxic person.
+Some toxic people not only feel comfortable in conflict but actually invite drama and chaos to the relationship.
+If you are someone that will not address the a person’s negative behaviors when warranted then the behaviors may go on indefinitely leaving you in an unhealthy relationship.

-- Do not be too understanding.
+- Do not show limitless tolerance.
 It is great to give people the benefit of the doubt but at some point, when a person continues to repeat the same inconsiderate behaviors, you may have to ask yourself if they are sincerely sorry or are exploiting your understanding nature.

 - Choose wisely how much intimate details you share about yourself.
 You may be a very open person who readily shares their most inner, personal thoughts.
 While there is nothing wrong with this, it may be a recipe for disaster if you share this with a toxic person.
 This individual may appear to be listening but it may not be for the reasons you would hope.
-It may be for the opportunity to understand your vulnerabilities and use them against you.
+It may be for the opportunity to learn your insecurities and other vulnerabilities and use them against you.

 If you or someone you know is looking for help, please contact me to schedule a free 15-minute phone consultation.